Sochiapa: Geography

 The municipality of Sochiapa is delimited to the north and northeast by Totutla, to the southeast by Comapa, to the south by Huatusco and to the west by Tlaltetela.

 It is watered by small creeks which are tributaries of the Jamapa River.

 The weather in Sochiapa is cold and wet all year with rains in summer and autumn.

 Agriculture

 It produces principally maize, coffee and sugarcane.

 Celebrations

-In Sochiapa, in May takes place the celebration in honor to San Juan Nepomuseno, Patron of the town, and in December takes place the celebration in honor to Virgen de Guadalupe.
+In Sochiapa, the celebration in honor to San Juan Nepomuseno, Patron of the town, takes place in May, and the celebration in honor to Virgen de Guadalupe takes place in December.